 If you’re sleeping somewhere other than home, beware.
-Bedbug prevalence is on the rise and hotels and motels are some of their favorite hangouts.
+Bed bugs in hotels are on the rise.
+Hotels and motels are some of bed bugs favorite hangouts.

 Before you check out your hotel room’s minibar or oceanfront view, give it a thorough bed bug inspection—and until you’ve done that, stash your luggage in the lobby.

 “Bed bugs are least likely to be found in the bathroom,” says Missy Henriksen, vice president of public affairs for the National Pest Management Association.
 “They don’t like the tile floors and there aren’t as many hiding places.
 They like to be closer to where people may be sleeping.”

-Here’s how to check for a bedbug infestation:
+Here’s how to check for bed bugs in hotels:

 Pull back the linens and check all the way around and under the mattress and behind the headboard.